 Appalachian Trail Georgia: Your Guide For Access & What To Expect

 The challenging Appalachian Trail in Georgia is a beautiful trek.
-Reaching over 4,000 feet above sea level and traversing the Chattahoochee-Oconee National Forest for over 75 miles, this southern edge of the Blue Ridge Mountain chain offers over fifty miles of connected side trails, breath-taking views, trail shelters and privies.
+Reaching over 4,000 feet above sea level and traversing the Chattahoochee-Oconee National Forest for over 75 miles, this southern edge of the Blue Ridge Mountain chain offers over fifty miles of connected side trails, breathtaking views, trail shelters, and privies.

 Appalachian Trail Access Starts In Georgia

 Access to the trail is made on foot.
-Starting with the 8.8-mile approach trail at Amicalola Falls State Park, the trail winds its way across the western edge of Springer Mountain and ends at an area called Bly Gap on the Georgia North Carolina Border.
+Starting with the 8.8-mile approach trail at Amicalola Falls State Park, the trail winds its way across the western edge of Springer Mountain and ends at an area called Bly Gap on the Georgia-North Carolina Border.

 Throughout the length of the Georgia Appalachian Trail, there are many day hikes and paths you can enjoy.
 Or for the more adventurous, this could be the start of hiking the entire trail to its end north in Maine.